h0wXD/EntitySystems/README.md

 This will most likely end up as a tiny library of helper methods and classes as the optimal solution isn't the most general one.

-At the moment a System only supports up to 65,535 entities due to implementation details, this might change.
+At the moment a System only supports up to 32,566 entities due to implementation details.
+In the future different kinds will be added for huge datasets.

+This project makes heavy use of templates, compilation time will probably not be great.